 Floristic data was collected to enable comparison between baseline data and benchmarks recorded in the BOMP (NGH 2014).
 The four monitoring plots established by NGH (2014), were located at the site using recorded GPS coordinates.
 These plots were previously marked in the field using star pickets driven into the ground to facilitate future replication.
 Pickets were placed at the start and end of a 50 metre transect and their coordinates recorded.
 Start points were delineated with white spray paint sprayed on the top of the picket.
 A 20 x 20 metre quadrat required by the BBAM (DECC 2009) was conducted within an area bounded by the first 20 metres of the transect and extending 10 metres either side as shown in Figure 2.1.
 Photographs were taken at the start and end of each monitoring plot.

-Lastly, data collected from each monitoring plot was entered into the BioBanking Credit Calculator to determine an overall site value score (BBAM 2009).
 All vegetation types and monitoring plots are shown in Figure 2.2.